-The New Jersey Earned Income Tax Credit (NJEITC) is a credit for certain residents who work and have earned income.
-The credit reduces the amount of New Jersey tax you owe and may also give you a refund, even if you have no tax liability to New Jersey.
+The New Jersey Earned Income Tax Credit (NJEITC) is for residents of limited income.
+To take the credit, you must have worked and earned wage or business income.
+The credit reduces the amount of New Jersey tax you owe and may give you a refund, even if you owe no tax to New Jersey.

 How to Apply